Skip to content

 Bowen Island Summary

-Bowen Island, BC is almost an ideal day trip destination – close to Vancouver, small, manageable, scenic and filled with things to see and do.
+Bowen Island is almost an ideal day trip destination – close to Vancouver, small, manageable, scenic and filled with things to see and do.
 Of course, spending a few days will allow you to really see all it has to offer.
 Meanwhile, picture-perfect Snug Cove is the centre of the island’s charm, providing the perfect base for your day of explorations and activities.
 You won’t want to leave.

 Other useful articles you may want to check out: